gabeklein/expressive-mvc/README.md

   )
 }
 ```
 > Here *SayHi*, without direct access to *Hello*, can still get what it needs.
-The actionable value `greeting` comes from *Greet*, which itself touches data on *Hello*.
-This ends up superior scope-control, leading to more robust code overall.
+The actionable `greeting` comes from *Greet*, which itself touches data on *Hello*.
+This ends up superior scope-control, leading to code that's more robust and more secure (in theory 😅) overall.

 <!-- <br/>
 <br/>